 • Add tempeh bacon just before serving for some sweet-and-smoky flavour.

-• Swap the mushrooms for steamed or roasted broccoli, sautéed asparagus, or frozen peas.
+• Swap or add to the mushrooms with steamed or roasted broccoli, sautéed asparagus, cherry tomatoes, grilled zucchini, or frozen peas.

 • Use zucchini noodles instead of pasta.